Future-proof: Methodologies for future-oriented design

+Ethical slant in future design

+Philip Battin, a former designer on Google’s augmented reality eyewear project Glass and now lead at Seed Studio, believes that design as a practice has been commercialized to the point of misuse.
+Where once it was a byword for new bold landscapes, it has since been reduced to the aesthetics of business.

+This evolving paradigm requires designers to not only envision future possibilities but also to deeply consider the ethical implications of their creations.
+The journey from concept to realization necessitates a responsible approach, where the societal, environmental, and moral consequences are weighed with every decision.
+By fostering a culture of thoughtful innovation, designers can ensure that their work contributes positively to the world, paving the way for advancements that are not only technologically advanced but also socially responsible and sustainable.
+This commitment to ethical foresight is what will define the legacy of future-oriented design.

+In "Speculative Everything," Anthony Dunne and Fiona Raby define critical design and explain how their practice shifts towards speculative applications.
+They view conceptual design not as serving clients or market demands, but as a medium for reflection, inquiry, and critique, using design fiction to challenge hegemony and technocentrism.
+The authors advocate for designers to work independently from the industry, engaging in imaginative work rather than relying solely on commissions.

+Poggenpohl argues that design stimulates ideas about how we can use technology in more empathetic ways.

 Utility systems

 In one region of New Zealand, Hawke's Bay, a study was conducted to determine what would be required to future-proof the regional economy with specific reference to the water system.
 The study specifically sought to understand the existing and potential water demand in the region as well as how this potential demand might change with climate change and more intense land use.
 This information was used to develop demand estimates that would inform the improvements to the regional water system.
 Future-proofing thus includes forward planning for future development and increased demands on resources.
-However, the study focuses on future demands almost exclusively and does not address other components of future-proofing such as contingency plans to handle disastrous damage to the system or durability of the materials in the system.
+The study focuses on future demands almost exclusively and does not address other components of future-proofing such as contingency plans to handle disastrous damage to the system or durability of the materials in the system.